 - Commerce: A transaction involving the exchange of value, usually financial.

-Consumers are increasingly using social media to engage with brands across the entire customer journey, from discovering new brands and products, to writing comments and reviews.
-By providing customers with personalised experiences, brands will push consumers to move from offline to online.
+Customers are increasingly using social media to engage with brands across the entire customer journey, from discovering new brands and products, to writing comments and reviews.
+By providing customers with personalised experiences, brands will push customers to move from offline to online.

 Inarguably, COVID19 helped propel online retail towards true omnichannel social commerce – a decade earlier, and discrete sales channels will have dissolved.

 Highly immersive retail experiences will soon enough be provided by virtual and augmented reality.

 Virtual reality is the use of computer technology to create a simulated environment, whereas augmented reality in retail produces an interactive experience through a mobile device.
 These types of technology are rapidly changing the retail industry.
 Between the two, they create an immersive experience that promotes customer engagement.